 On Nov.
 9, ABC and its Alabama chapter filed a petition for review with the U.S. Court of Appeals for the 11th Circuit against the OSHA ETS.
 ABC filed an emergency appeal to the Supreme Court to stay the ETS on Dec.
 20.

-In a separate ruling issued by the Supreme Court on the same day, the court lifted injunctions that had been issued against the Centers for Medicare & Medicaid Services vaccination mandate applicable to health care institutions and their suppliers and contractors.
+In a separate ruling issued by the Supreme Court, the court lifted injunctions that had been issued against the CMS vaccination mandate applicable to health care institutions and their suppliers and contractors.

 ABC has scheduled a webinar on Tuesday, Jan.
 18, at 2 p.m.
 ET for ABC members with ABC's general counsel Maury Baskin to help explain what the Supreme Court decision means for construction employees.
 Register for the webinar today.